harlan-zw/blockfolio-php/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/loonpwn/blockfolio-php.svg?style=flat)](https://packagist.org/packages/loonpwn/php-blockfolio)
 [![Apache 2 License](https://img.shields.io/packagist/l/loonpwn/blockfolio-php.svg?style=flat)](http://aws.amazon.com/apache-2-0/)

-## THIS IS NOT WORKING - Blockfolio has blocked public API access
+## THIS IS NO LONGER WORKING FOR PUBLIC ACCESS DUE TO BLOCKFOLIO BLOCKING IT.
+    HOWEVER YOU MAY USE IT FOR YOUR OWN ACCOUNT BY JUMPING THROUGH SOME HOOPS

 The **Blockfolio SDK for PHP** is an interface for interacting with the Blockfolio endpoints.